Skip to content

 View on GitHub

-This second part of the Qmod workshop covers exercises 6 through 10.
+This second part of the Qmod workshop comprises exercises 6 through 10.
 Make sure to go through Part 1 before continuing with this notebook.

 Exercise 6 - Exponentiation and Pauli Operators